No. 2 Michigan takes Big Ten in rout, makes playoff pitch

 AP Sports Writer

+INDIANAPOLIS (AP) — Michigan ignored the preseason predictions, the early poll snub and especially the critics who thought the program’s best days were long gone.

+Instead they set out to prove everybody wrong.
+On Saturday, they did.

-INDIANAPOLIS (AP) — Hassan Haskins ran for two second-half touchdowns and broke a school record while running back Donavan Edwards threw a 75-yard TD pass to help No. 2 Michigan capture its first Big Ten title in 17 years and a probable playoff berth with a 42-3 rout Saturday over No. 15 Iowa.
+Hassan Haskins ran for two scores and broke a longtime school record leading No. 2 Michigan past Iowa 42-3 while clinching their first Big Ten title in 17 years and likely the first playoff berth in school history.

+“We defied all expectations,” record-setting Wolverines end Aidan Hutchinson said after becoming the first defensive player to earn game MVP honors.
+“Nobody ever thought we could do this, especially this season and we did it — in dominant fashion.”

+Earning the ring they’ve been craving — and into position for their first national championship since 1997 — sure didn’t come easily.
+The Wolverines (12-1, No. 2 CFP) had to overcome a midseason loss to in-state rival Michigan State and end the futility against Ohio State for a chance to end their conference title drought.

+Myre’s family also joined the Wolverines captains at midfield for the pregame coin toss and, perhaps fittingly, the Wolverines final score gave them 42 points.

+“It was Aidan who came to me and wanted to dedicate this game to Tate Myre and ‘yes, let’s do that,’ that was huge,“ coach Jim Harbaugh said.
+“Tate was a warrior … Best athlete in the school could have easily made it out of that school and been the first one out but you just know while people were running away from that fire, he was running into it.
+He’s a hero.
+I’m glad our players got sold on it.”

-Resurgent Michigan (12-1, No. 2 CFP) has won five straight and if it reaches the playoff, as expected, would need one more win to return to Indianapolis to play for its first national championship since 1997.
+Resurgent Michigan (12-1, No. 2 CFP) has won five straight and if it makes the playoff, as expected, one more win would send it back to Indianapolis for an even bigger championship game in January.

-It’s been an improbable run since coach Jim Harbaugh took a pay cut following a dismal 2020.
-The Wolverines started this season unranked and picked to finish in the middle of the Big Ten East, whose champion has won the last nine conference crowns.
-And it came on an emotional night when Michigan paid tribute to the victims from Tuesday’s school shooting, which resulted in the deaths of four students at Oxford (Michigan) High School.

-They handed the Hawkeyes (10-3, No. 13) their second straight title game loss and prevented coach Kirk Ferentz from capturing his first conference crown since 2004.
-Iowa lost to Michigan State in the 2015 title game and this one came on a night both quarterbacks, Spencer Petras and Alex Padilla, struggled against the Wolverines.
+The Hawkeyes (10-3, No. 13) lost their second straight title game, preventing coach Kirk Ferentz from capturing his first conference crown since 2004.
+Iowa lost to Michigan State in the 2015 title game and this one came on a night both quarterbacks, Spencer Petras and Alex Padilla, struggled.
+They were a combined 19 of 37 with 175 yards and one interception.

+“One thing just leads to another sometimes, there are games like that unfortunately,” Ferentz said.
+“They’re not much fun.
+I’m not sure the score is totally representative of the two teams.”

-Iowa finally answered with a 22-yard field goal but the Hawkeyes just couldn’t stay on the field.
+Iowa finally answered with a 22-yard field goal but the Hawkeyes offense couldn’t stay on the field.

-Hawkins broke open the game with a 4-yard TD run midway through the third quarter then sealed the victory by becoming the first Michigan running back to score 20 TDs in a single season on a 1-yard run early in the fourth.
-Ron Johnson set the previous mark, 19, in 1968.
+Hawkins finally broke open the game with a 4-yard TD run midway through the third quarter then sealed the victory with a 1-yard run that gave him 20 rushing TDs in a single season, one more than Ron Johnson had in his record-setting 1968 season.

 THE TAKEAWAY